GuestSneeze-OS/GuestSneezeOS-old/README.md

 - [Make Custom GuestSneezeOS Based ISO](#make-custom-guestsneezeos-based-iso)
 - [Authors And Contributors](#authors)

-> [!WARNING]
-> This Projects Is In Its EARLY STAGES and there Will Be Alot Of TE Versions (Also Known As TEST Versions) It Is HIGHLY Recommended To Use Stable Versions.

 > [!TIP]
 > To Get The Full SteamOS Experience Set Your User As `gamer` and password `gaming` in GuestSneezeOS 7.10 Or Above